Are you looking for the best blogging platforms and sites to start your blog?

 - WordPress has a lot of free themes that help you design your blog in the way you want and by designing your blog you can stand out from the crowd.

-- WordPress also has plugins that allow you to add features like contact form, custom menu, etc. to your blog.
+- WordPress also has plugins that allow you to add features like contact forms, custom menu, etc. to your blog.